How to deliver a convincing pitch to investors

 |Market Size||13 seconds|

-This is not to say that the problem and the solution is unimportant – they are crucial to setting up the narrative, and the less time spent on them the better job you’ve done, as investors have quickly grasped the ‘why’ behind you businesses.
+This is not to say that the problem and the solution are unimportant – they are crucial to setting up the narrative, and the less time spent on them the better job you’ve done, as investors have quickly grasped the ‘why’ behind you businesses.

 - Get extra tips on how to build a great deck with our guide, “How to create an Awesome Investment Pitch Deck“